sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

         ![Execute Selection is highlighted on the Visual Studio toolbar.](./media/visual-studio-fusion-query-execute-selection.png "Select Execute Selection")

-        - Repeat this for each of the remaining CREATE OR REPLACE...
-END; blocks in the script file (there are 7 more to execute, for 8 total).
+        - Repeat this for each of the remaining **CREATE OR REPLACE...
+END**; blocks in the script file (there are 7 more to execute, for 8 total).

     - `5.northwind.oracle.seed.sql`